 What Is Parchment Paper and How Is It Used?

-Can Parchment Paper Go in the Microwave?
-Yes, but Follow These Guidelines First:
+Yes, Parchment Paper Can Go in the Microwave (But Follow These Guidelines):

-Check your package for microwave-safe labels or logos.
+- Check your package for microwave-safe labels or logos.
 These “labels” may include a written notice, a small picture of a microwave, or three wavy, horizontal lines.
+See the above image.

 Parchment Paper’s Heat Tolerance

 Most parchment paper brands are oven-safe up to roughly 420℉ (215.5°C).
-This is good news for microwave users since food in the microwave rarely exceeds that temperature.
-It also means that you can safely use parchment paper in an air fryer under this temperature.
+This is good news for microwave users since food rarely exceeds that temperature when heating.
+It also means you can safely use parchment paper in an air fryer at this temperature.

 These items are okay to put in the microwave: